Aliases for GABRA6 Gene

 GeneCards Summary for GABRA6 Gene

 GABRA6 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 6) is a Protein Coding gene.
-Diseases associated with GABRA6 include heroin dependence and antisocial personality disorder.
+Diseases associated with GABRA6 include childhood absence epilepsy and epilepsy, generalized, with febrile seizures plus, type 5.
 Among its related pathways are Akt Signaling and Apoptosis Pathway.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot for GABRA6 Gene